Woodham Mortimer Cricket Club Constitution

 c.
 Candidates for membership are accepted on payment of yearly subscription, the year running from 01 May-30 Apr.

 d.
-A register of members shall be kept by the Membership Secretary.
+A register of members shall be kept by the Membership Secretary and be safely protected for the sole use of club matters.

 e.
 In the event of non-payment of subscription by any member, by a date set by the Committee, or within 3 months of joining the club, the membership shall be deemed to be suspended.
 Non-payment for a further month will result in the termination of that person’s membership.